Planning Permission Palaver

 The wall/fence and gate, by reason of their location and height, obstruct visibility of a vehicle entering Bridge Road from the private carpark

 When It Suits!
 Perhaps Bexley Council didn't notice!
 Or perhaps they don't know what they're doing!
 Or perhaps they just don't care!
 Hypocrisy?
 Of course!
 It's Bexley Council!
 They just do what THEY like when it suits them!
+Never mind the people paying their wages!

 Mum's Concern!
 The same fence, which extends for some distance, also obstructs vision for pedestrians trying to cross the busy road.
 While I was taking the photos, one young mum told me that because of the fence and the obstructed visibility, she'd told her young daughter she must cross the road much further down, where she could clearly be seen, and clearly see any oncoming traffic.
-It is a busy road!
+It's a busy road!

 Common Sense!
 Unlike Plantation Road, a quiet little dead-end backstreet, places like Bridge Road and Crayford High Street are very busy locations with high traffic density and high pedestrian footfall.
 People accept this, because it's the real world we live in and it's practical.
 We make the best of it.
 This world is not perfect, and it never will be.
 However, it can still work with a bit of care and common sense and in millions of places like these, all over the country, it does and it has to!
+We have to start encouraging people to be self-controlled, that is suitably control themselves and use their common sense.
+You cannot control everything with a red or green light, and you cannot put everything in a black or white box.
+Life is not quite that simplistic.
+The trouble is, those who work for our local authorities, seem to think it is!

 More Photos of Bexley Council's Fence - Breaking Their Own Rules?